bitovi/academy/src/angular/4-adding-routing/adding-routing.md

-@page angular-training/adding-routing Adding Routing
+@page learn-angular/adding-routing Adding Routing
-@parent angular-training 4
+@parent learn-angular 4

 @description Learn how to add basic routing to an Angular application.